 - Sugar: Superfine or caster sugar is best because of how easily it dissolves and adds sweetness without additional flavors to our custard.
 Raw sugar or light brown sugar are good substitutes, though the result might be a caramel flavor to the custard.

 - Milk: Whole milk is the base of this dish, resulting in that creamy custard and is recommended for making the custard as traditional as possible.
 If you prefer, a creamy dairy free milk would work.
-The weight of the milk in grams is 368.

 - Corn starch: Sometimes termed cornflour in certain parts of the globe.
 Corn starch is what gives our pudding that thick texture without being runny.
 It does need to be heated to 95C/203F before it is activated to thicken.